wwarriner/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers docker test image.](./images/containers_docker_test_image.png)

-The below first command is the syntax to push the Docker image to the UAB GitLab container registry from your computer.
-The second command is an example of pushing a Docker image to the UAB GitLab container registry from your computer.
+The below first command is the syntax to push the Docker image to the Code.rc container registry from your computer.
+The second command is an example of pushing a Docker image to the Code.rc container registry from your computer.

 !!!note
     The registry_name,ID, and gitlab_group_name shown in this examples are for understanding and not meant for testing.
-Please use your GitLab registry name and ID for testing.
+Please use your Code.rc registry name and ID for testing.

 ```bash
 sudo docker push gitlab_registry_name:ID/gitlab_group_name/project_name:tag